ryzhovalex/carrot-old/docs/design-doc.md

 Product will be successful only if i will make usage of it on regular basis for my personal projects and tasks.

+This is app is software under free-licence that everyone can deploy on own machine and use.
+Contributing / Making open-source plugins to reach desirable functionality is appreciated.

 # Requirements / System overview
 ## User requirements
 1. As a user, i want to conveniently manage my tasks, projects and ideas, so